 This presentation will discuss the workflows, project management, communication schedule, and numerous resources and documentation that have been created and adopted by the Purdue e-Pubs repository to offer Purdue faculty the necessary catalyst to initiate open access participation.
 This session will also discuss several cases where these new services have led to blanket participation by departments, as well as cases where faculty initiated the deposit of their more recent scholarship that fell beyond the scope of their initial curriculum vitae review.

 curriculum vitae, Purdue e-Pubs, institutional repositories, open access, workflows

 Date of this Version

-Scherer, David and Wilhelm-South, Marcia, "Facilitating Faculty Participation: Providing the Repository Service Model Catalyst for Faculty Deposits with the Purdue e-Pubs Repository" (2014).
+Scherer, David and Wilhelm-South, Marcy, "Facilitating Faculty Participation: Providing the Repository Service Model Catalyst for Faculty Deposits with the Purdue e-Pubs Repository" (2014).
 Libraries Faculty and Staff Presentations.
 Paper 61.